census-instrumentation/opencensus-website/content/guides/integrations/sql/java_sql.md

     java.sql.Connection originalConn = java.sql.DriverManager.getConnection("jdbc:mysql://localhost/test?useSSL=false&serverTimezone=UTC");

-    // Then create/wrap it with the instrumented Connection from "io.opencensus.integration.ocjdbc". java.sql.Connection conn = new Connection(originalConn);
+    // Then create/wrap it with the instrumented Connection from "io.orijtech.integrations.ocjdbc". java.sql.Connection conn = new Connection(originalConn);

     // Use conn like you would normally below as per your original program